patrishamauhay/Koogle/README.md

 MyFileReader.java
   - This class takes the file path as an input, reads the contents of the file and then returns the contents.

-SearchResult.java
-  - This class shows the search result, this includes a toString method.

 SearchFiles.java
   - A class for searching all files with .txt extension in the given directory and its sub-directories.